jflorian/doubledog-sigul/README.md

 Tested on modern Fedora and CentOS releases, but likely to work on any Red Hat variant.
 Adaptations for other operating systems should be trivial as this module follows the data-in-module paradigm.
 See `data/common.yaml` for the most likely obstructions.
 If "one size can't fit all", the value should be moved from `data/common.yaml` to `data/os/%{facts.os.name}.yaml` instead.
 See `hiera.yaml` for how this is handled.

-This should be compatible with Puppet 3.x and is being used with Puppet 4.x as well.

 ## Development

 Contributions are welcome via pull requests.
 All code should generally be compliant with puppet-lint.